 - Funnel and Bottle

-Add 3-4 cups rose petals into a pot.
+- Add 3-4 cups of rose petals into a pot.

 What is rose water good for?

-It’s great for skin, to add to cocktails, room sprays and to drink!
+It’s great for the skin, to add to cocktails, room sprays, and to drink!
 It contains vitamins A, B, C, and E, as well as antioxidants.

 Can I use rose water daily?